xcat2/confluent-docs/docs/collective.md

 however /networking and /discovery apis are currently distinct per collective member.
 This means that nodediscover commands and automatic discovery activity must be directly managed on the respective collective member.

+Also note that all members of a collective must be running the same version of confluent and pyghmi.